 Taking The Subway

-The best way to get around is to walk, and/or take the subway.
-The subway is the most affordable way to do it with each trip only costing about ₩1,250.
+The best way to get around is to walk, and/or take the subway and maybe the bus (we never took the bus).
+The bus may be the most affordable at ₩1,200 but the subway is a close second with each trip only costing about ₩1,250.
 The trains run until midnight.
-But you will need to have cash handy to put money on your Tmoney card at the subway station.
+But you will need to have cash handy to put money on your Tmoney card at the subway station (purchase a card at a GS25 or CU).
+You will need to tap this card to enter and to exit (same is true for the bus).

 The subway isn’t too complicated to figure out if you aren’t going far, but there are a lot of inconsistencies.
 For example, some trains have screens that tell you what the next stop is and others don’t.
 So, sometimes we would simply count the stops.